A Comprehensive Framework for Evaluating Time to Event Predictions using the Restricted Mean Survival Time: Introduction

 Also, in time to event analysis, it might be of interest to predict the future occurrence of the event of interest using an estimation of the RMST.
 This is the case for instance, when clinicians aim at predicting the time to relapse, cancer occurrence or death of a patient.
 In recent years, new methods have been developed in this context~\citep[see][]{zhao_deep_2021} and there is thus a need for evaluating the performance of those learning models.
 This is usually a challenge in the presence of right-censored data because the censored times are not observed and it is therefore difficult to assess the performance of the learning model for those times.
 To address this challenge, the C-index~\citep[see][]{heagerty_survival_2005} has emerged as a widely used metric, particularly as it has been adapted to censored data~\citep[see][]{gerds_estimating_2013}.
 However, it has been shown not to be a proper scoring function~\citep[see][]{blanche_c-index_2019}.
 In contrast, the time-dependent area under the ROC curve is a proper score, but it is also based on the evaluation of the rank preservation of the predictions.
-When it comes to quantitative measures, the mean squared error (MSE) is a proper one, but it is not readily available due to censoring. \citet{gerds_consistent_2006} proposed a measure designed to approximate the MSE of a survival function estimator, but, prior to our work, this had not been extended to the context of RMST.
+When it comes to quantitative measures, the mean squared error (MSE) is a proper one, but it is not readily available due to censoring.

 Another important topic in this context concerns the construction of prediction intervals, which evaluate the degree of confidence in the prediction by taking into account the individual variability.
 The conformal approach originally proposed by \citet{vovk_algorithmic_2005} and later expanded and popularized by \citet{lei_distribution-free_2018}, offers a way to build prediction intervals with guaranteed coverage.
-Although this approach has been adapted to right-censored data, it is still subject to significant constraints. \citet{bostrom_predicting_2019}, \citet{chen_deep_2020}, \citet{teng_t-sci_2021} proposed model-specific conformal inference algorithms for random survival forests, DeepHit, and Cox-MLP, respectively. \citet{candes_conformalized_2023} proposed a model-agnostic algorithm to build a prediction lower bound for right-censored data, but with no upper bound and only for censoring of type I.
+Although this approach has been adapted to right-censored data, it is still subject to significant constraints. \citet{bostrom_predicting_2019}, \citet{chen_deep_2020}, \citet{teng_t-sci_2021} proposed model-specific conformal inference algorithms for the Random Survival Forest (RSF), DeepHit, and Cox-MLP, respectively. \citet{candes_conformalized_2023} proposed a model-agnostic algorithm to build a prediction lower bound for right-censored data, but with no upper bound and only for censoring of type I.